self-actuated/docs.actuated.com/docs/tasks/monitoring.md

 To opt-in, follow the instructions in the dashboard.

-## Scrape the metrics
+### Scrape the metrics

 Metrics are currently made available through [Prometheus](https://prometheus.io/) federation.
 Prometheus can be run with Docker, as a Kubernetes deployment, or as a standalone binary.

 You can add a scrape target to your own Prometheus instance, or you can use the Grafana Agent to do that and ship off the metrics to Grafana Cloud.

-Here is a sample scrape config for Prometheus:
+Here is an example sample scrape config for Prometheus:

 ```yaml
 scrape_configs: